geoserver/geoserver/doc/en/developer/source/policies/review.rst

   *Where possible our build process uses tools like checkstyle to double check javadocs are formatted correctly.*

 * *Code formatting*.
-The project is setup to reformat code using google code formatter, for every other IDEs it's basically the official Java coding conventions (spaces instead of tabs) with "long" lines.

-  *Where possible our build process reformats the code automatically to reduce frustration during the review process.*
+The project is set up to reformat code using the AOSP code formatting conventions.
+This will happen automatically when building with Maven.
+Some IDEs can do the same formatting, however do a command line Maven build if in doubt.
+Note that QA checks will fail if there are formatting issues.

 * *Reformats and other changes obfuscating the actual patch*.
 We recommend contributors to limit changes to a minimum and avoid reformatting the code, even if the existing code is not following the existing coding conventions.
 Reformats can be put in separate commits if necessary.